Free articles about how to fix common dog problems

 The purpose of this article is to educate you about electronic pet fences, including do-it-yourself and professionally installed systems.
-After reading this article, you will understand how an electronic pet fence works, what to look for when buying a pet fence (DIY or professionally installed), whether you are capable of installing a pet fence yourself, and what questions to ask when purchasing a pet fence from a professional installation company.
+After reading this article, you will understand:

 ABOUT ELECTRONIC PET FENCES

 Electronic pet fences go by many different names, including dog fences, hidden fences, pet fences, and radio fences.
-Some people simply call every pet fence an "Invisible Fence", although that is technically a brand name.
-Despite the confusing array of terms, they all refer to the same type of containment system - a combination of electronic transmitter, receiver, and buried wire that acts as a training aid to keep your pet in your yard.
+Some people simply call every pet fence an "Invisible Fence," although that is technically a brand name.
+Despite the confusing array of terms, they all refer to the same type of containment system: a combination of electronic transmitter, receiver, and buried wire that trains your pet to stay in your yard.

-An electronic pet fence is a training tool that teaches your pet to stay within a defined boundary.
 Through a training process that generally lasts about two weeks, your pet learns to respond to a warning (usually audible but sometimes vibratory) that he is too close to the limits of his boundary and should turn around.
-If your pet does not turn around and return to what is known as his "safe zone" (see diagram at right) , he receives a correction.
+If your pet does not turn around and return to what is known as his "safe zone," he receives a correction.

 Most electronic pet fences use static correction to help a pet understand boundary limits, although some use citronella spray instead.
 Citronella is a harsher correction for a pet than static correction.
 Static correction, which feels similar to the sensation of rubbing your feet on carpet and then touching metal, corrects only when your pet is outside of his safe zone.
 Once your pet reenters the safe zone, all static correction stops.
 Citronella, on the other hand, is a correction that takes advantage of your pet's greatest asset - his super sense of smell.

 A dog's sense of smell is as much as a million times better than a human's sense of smell, and cats' noses work almost as well.
 Citronella is a highly offensive scent to a sensitive nose.
 Not only is citronella offensive, but it lingers, continuing to correct your pet even once he is back within his safe zone.
-An electronic pet fence should correct your pet only when he is in the training zone and reward him when he is in the safe zone.
+An electronic pet fence should correct your pet only when he is outside of his safe zone.

 HOW EFFECTIVE ARE ELECTRONIC PET FENCES?

-Pet fences are a highly effective containment solution if the following two factors are considered: product reliability and gentle training.
-Note that the size or breed of the pet is not a significant factor.
-Large or stereotypically stubborn breeds can be contained as effectively as tiny or timid dogs, as long as you use a high quality fence product and follow an established training protocol.
+Pet fences are highly effective IF you purchase a reliable product and follow the training guidelines very closely.
+Note that the size or breed of your pet is not a significant factor; large and stereotypically stubborn breeds can be contained as effectively as tiny or timid dogs.

 From a hardware perspective, a high quality pet fence product always includes:

-Most professionally installed pet fences include training support packages, where someone works one-on-one with you and your pet.
+Most professionally-installed pet fences include training support packages, where someone works one-on-one with you and your pet.
 Again, the quality of training support varies from company to company.
-Some companies hire entry-level workers to both install their fences and provide training support.
-As you can imagine, the quality of training support you receive in this type of arrangement is not very good.
+Some companies hire entry-level workers to both install their fences and provide training support; the quality of training support you'll receive in this type of arrangement is not very good.
 Other professional pet fence companies use professional pet trainers to provide training support.
 These trainers are experienced not just with pet fences, but with pet behavior in general.
 Training with a behavior specialist is the best possible support you can receive.

 ARE ELECTRONIC PET FENCES SAFE?